Wedding of Crown Prince Haakon of Norway and Mette-Marit Tjessem Høiby

 Mette-Marit as a child; Photo Credit – http://www.adressa.no

 Mette-Marit attended secondary school in Kristiansand and Australia, followed by some courses at Agder University College.
-She later (in 2012) went on to gain her Masters Degree in Executive Management.
+After her marriage, Mette-Marit studied for a Masters Degree in Executive Management which she received in 2012.
 She has a son from a previous relationship, Marius Borg Høiby, born in 1997.

 The Engagement